venturasistemoj/rest-api-users/README.md

-# rest-api-users
-Demo project of a Java RESTful API with Spring Boot.
+# Java RESTful API with Spring Boot.

-This project exemplifies `User` management through a restful API.
-Spring Boot (web, data JPA, validation, test), Lombok for clean code, Swagger for testing and an in-memory H2 database were used.
+This demo project exemplifies the management of a `User` through a RESTful Java API.
+Spring Boot (web, JPA data, validation, test), Lombok for clean code, Swagger for testing, and an in-memory H2 database were used.